• Facebook

 if (-not $vmss) {

 Write-Host "VMSS not found.
-Please check the Managed Resource Group name and Environment name." -ForegroundColor Red
+Please check the Resource Group and VMSS name." -ForegroundColor Red

 return